The Top 40 Best RPGs of all time ever list: the Top 50 Greatest RPG Games list continued

 40. Shining Force

-Unfortunately, I never got to enjoy this gem back in the heyday of the Sega Genesis, and was forced to play it through for the first time on the Wii Virtual Console.
+Unfortunately, I never got to enjoy this Strategy RPG gem back in the heyday of the Sega Genesis, and was forced to play it through for the first time on the Wii Virtual Console.
 Although a certain amount of the game's “magic” is taken away when played on such an emulator, it was still a blast to play, especially whilst inebriated with my roommate who actually did play this one in its heyday!
 One of these days I'll play the sequels (spoiler alert, they're not on the list).

 39. Pokemon Blue/Red